givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

                 },
     ```

 12. Next comes the crux of the template, the taskFactory object.
 A task factory saves you from having to write code that iterates over inputs to dynamically create templates that describe each task.
-In the below, the tastFactory is configured to as a type of "taskPerFile" which means it will spawn one task for each input MP4 file in the source (which is the input File Group ffmpeg-input).
+In the below, the taskFactory is configured as a type of "taskPerFile" which means it will spawn one task for each input MP4 file in the source (which is the input File Group ffmpeg-input).
 The repeatTask object specifies the parameterized command line for running FFmpeg, where the file names are effectively provided by the task factory as it iterates over each input coming from blobs stored in the Azure Storage account linked to the Batch account.
 When the task runs, one file will be downloaded from Azure Storage on to the local storage of the local node.
 Then this file is processed with FFmpeg.
 The outputFiles object tells the task to copy the files from the local node back to Azure Storage when the task has completed successfully.

     ```json
                 "taskFactory": {